 Begin at the beginning: with the base wine

 The base wine for sparkling wine can be made from a variety of grapes, white and red.
-What all the grapes have in common is that they need to have a high acidity, as this will give the specific tartness, crispiness.
+What all the grapes have in common is that they need to have high acidity, as this will give the specific tartness and crispness.

 Most base wines are a blend of different vintages, grapes or wines.
-The famous champagne houses have access to a large varieties of base wines, which helps them maintain the house style over the years.
+The famous champagne houses have access to a wide variety of base wines, which helps them maintain the house style over the years.

 Yay, second fermentation!

 The way the winery does the second fermentation affects the price, taste and quality of the wine.
 It can take place in two ways: in a bottle or in a large stainless steel tank.